 "Bishop's Lodge Jane Isabella Linton" rose Description

-Pink blend.
+Pink blend, darker center.
 60 to 70 petals.
 Full (26-40 petals), quartered bloom form.
 Blooms in flushes throughout the season.

 USDA zone 6b through 9b (default).